 In the early part of the season, it’s crucial to remember the importance of warming up, stretching, and keeping young arms healthy.

-Little League® does more than any other organization to keep players safe on the field.
-Little League’s research has lead to the development of best practices designed to keep arms healthy, like pitch counts in baseball and inning limits in softball.
+Little League® strives to keep players safe on and off the field; and its extensive research has lead to the development of best practices designed to keep arms healthy, like pitch counts in baseball and inning limits in softball.

 Stretching and Warm Up

-Mr. Julian recommends that athletes should warm up their muscles first, and follow that with stretching.
+It is recommends that athletes warm up their muscles first, and follow that with stretching.
 The warm-up should be an aerobic activity, such as jogging, for at least 5 to 10 minutes.
 Stretching routines should combine static (stretch and hold position for 10-20 seconds) with dynamic stretches (movement involved).

 Start at Home